-1. Resource estimates were based on Norwest's pit shell designs as of December 31, 2011.
+- 1. Resource estimates were based on Norwest's pit shell designs as of December 31, 2013. - 2.
 Contingent Resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology or technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
 Contingencies may include factors such as economic, legal, environmental, political, and regulatory matters, or a lack of markets.
 There is no certainty that it will be commercially viable to produce any portion of the contingent bitumen resources.
-Confidence levels for low and high estimates for properties in summation are not equal to confidence levels at the individual property level.

 The term "Contingent Resources" is taken from the COGEH.
-The volumes listed in the chart table above refer to potentially recoverable volumes of bitumen resources.
+The volumes listed in the table above refer to potentially recoverable volumes of bitumen resources.
 The volumes of contingent bitumen resources were calculated at the outlet of the proposed extraction plant.
 The contingencies that prevent these bitumen resources from being classified as reserves include, but are not limited to, regulatory approval, completed feasibility studies and company commitment.
 There is no certainty that it will be commercially viable to produce any portion of the contingent bitumen resources.

-The Frontier and Equinox best estimates are based on mine pits (TV:BIP 16) developed by Norwest with adjustments by Sproule at the lease boundaries.
-The low and high estimates were estimated by Sproule based on an assessment of change in the potential bitumen resource under cut-offs of TV:BIP 12 and TV:BIP 18, respectively, relative to the best case.
+The Frontier mine high contingent resource estimate is based on the entire mine pit design developed by Norwest Corporation.
+The Norwest pit design is based on economic criteria.
+The low and best estimates of contingent resources estimated by Sproule are based on a bitumen-in-place estimate generated based on a 250 meter radius from existing core holes and a 400 meter radius from existing core holes, respectively.

-Further details on the results of Sproule's geological evaluation and mine audit and review are presented in the reports entitled, "Contingent Bitumen Resource Estimates for the Frontier and Equinox Oil Sands Mining Projects (As of December 31, 2010)" and "Contingent Bitumen Resource Estimates for the Frontier and Equinox Oil Sands Mining Projects (As of December 31, 2011)".
+Further details on the results of Sproule's geological evaluation and mine and tailings plans review are presented in the report entitled, "Contingent Bitumen Resource Estimates Geological Evaluation of Resource Volumes and Review of Mine Plan and Tailings Plan for the Frontier Oil Sands Mining Project (As of December 31, 2013)".